 The results of the mass balance for most reaches depend strongly upon whether potential outlier concentrations are included in the assessment.
 The homolog distribution for each potential outlier was therefore compared to the distribution of the other samples at the station to provide some information on the nature of each outlier.
 The homolog distributions for the potential outliers were similar to the distribution of remaining samples at the stations upstream of Upriver Dam and at the mid-point between the Spokane Gage and Nine Mile (Figure 10).
-The homolog distribution for the potential outlier at Greene St, was different than the distribution of the remaining samples (Figure 11), with the relative prevalence of the hexa- and hepta-chloro-homologs indicating the potential presence of Aroclor 1260 in the outlier sample.
+The homolog distribution for the potential outlier at Greene St was different than the distribution of the remaining samples (Figure 11), with the relative prevalence of the hexa- and hepta-chloro-homologs indicating the potential presence of Aroclor 1260 in the outlier sample.

 Figure 10.
-Comparison of Homolog Distributions between Potential Outliers and Other Samples Upstream of Upriver Dam and between Spokane Gage and Nine Mile
+Comparison of Homolog Distributions between Potential Outliers and Other Samples for Cases where the Distributions Are Similar.

 Figure 11.
-Comparison of Homolog Distribution between Potential Outliers and Other Samples at Greene St.
+Comparison of Homolog Distribution between Potential Outliers for the Cases where the Distribution Are Dissimilar.